Lauren Lazin: Film work

-Lazin also directed the concert sequences for the film Can't Stand Losing You, a feature documentary about the rock band The Police, told from the point of view of its celebrated guitarist, Andy Summers, now in limited release in AMC theaters.
+Lazin also directed the concert sequences for the film Can't Stand Losing You, a feature documentary about the rock band The Police, told from the point of view of its celebrated guitarist, Andy Summers.
+In 2014 she directed a documentary feature for Showtime, L Word Mississippi: Hate the Sin, which received critical praise and won the 2015 GLAAD award for Outstanding Documentary.

-Lazin's first film, The Flapper Story (1985), premiered at the Museum of Modern Art's New Directors/New Films series and won a Student Academy Award.
+Made while she was at Stanford University, Lazin's first film The Flapper Story (1985), a look back at the 1920s phenomenon known as "the Flapper" featuring interviews with the surviving women reflecting on their youthful lives and archival footage of that era, premiered at the Museum of Modern Art's New Directors/New Films series and won a Student Academy Award.
 Her documentary Journey of Dr. Dre was nominated for two 2001 EMMY Awards.

-She recently completed directing a documentary feature for Showtime, L Word Mississippi: Hate the Sin, which received critical praise and won the 2015 GLAAD award for Outstanding Documentary.
+Lazin most recently directed and executive produced the critically acclaimed three-part series Sometimes When We Touch: The Reign, Ruin and Resurrection of Soft Rock which premiered on Paramount Plus in 2023.
+She is currently developing a feature documentary film about the beloved all-female band The Bangles.

 Showrunner

 Lazin co-created, directed and executive produced Newlyweds: The First Year, a docu-reality series for Bravo.
 The high-profile series debuted May 6, 2013 to excellent ratings and reviews, and was green-lit for a second and third season.

-She then went on to co-create, showrun and executive produce Bravo's Extreme Guide to Parenting, which premiered in 2014, and she is currently executive producing Neighbors With Benefits, a docudrama which premiered on A&E in 2015.
-Both series debuted to much buzz and press attention.